-Today’s world of work is changing.
-The dynamic between employee and employer is evolving, and now employees are starting to become more vocal about their needs.
+The world of work is in a state of constant change.
+That means that the dynamic between employee and employer is also evolving, and now employees are starting to become more vocal about their needs.

-In our latest Heartbeat report titled The Employee Voice, we examined over 11 million survey comments to find out why employees speak up, what they’re saying — and crucially, if their employers are listening.
+In our Heartbeat report titled The Employee Voice, we examined over 11 million survey comments to find out why employees speak up, what they’re saying—and crucially, if their employers are listening.

 This is what we found.

-In the Peakon platform, we use both targeted and open-ended questions to help organisations understand what their employees need.
+In the Peakon, a Workday Company platform, we use both targeted and open-ended questions to help organizations understand what their employees need.

-Many organisations use the following open-ended question to find out what’s at the forefront of employees’ minds:
+Many organizations use the following open-ended question to find out what’s at the forefront of employees’ minds:

-If you had a magic wand, what’s the one thing you would change about [your organisation]?
+If you had a magic wand, what’s the one thing you would change about [your organization]?

-Responses to this question ranged from pay and salary and workplace relationships to business strategy.
+Responses to this question ranged from pay and workplace relationships to business strategy.
 Employees also notably called for better communication from their employers.

-These responses may not seem magical, but they reflect that employees are discussing very real issues that their organisations have the ability to solve — as long as they’re listening.
+These responses may not seem magical, but they reflect that employees are discussing very real issues that their organizations have the ability to solve—as long as they’re listening.